LGBTQ Travel in Key West

 The drive south through the Keys is breathtaking.
 The brilliant blue-green ocean is dotted with sailboats, catamarans and wave runners; it's obvious that people are out to have an exhilarating day on (and in) the balmy waters.

-You will find shells, corals and other nautical items crowding the shelves at many of the local shops that line Highway 1.
+You'll find shells, corals and other nautical items crowding the shelves at many of the local shops that line Highway 1.

 Getting Settled & Exploring Old Town Key West